PlantPhenoOntology/ppo/docs/imports/import_methods_notes.md

 [Source annotation URIs to be excluded]
 ```

-There does not appear to be any way to exactly duplicate this with ROBOT.
+There does not appear to be any way to exactly duplicate this with ROBOT, and I don't know if it's easily done with OWLTools, either.
+However, it would be relatively easy to duplicate by using the OWL API directly.

 ### Extract a class and a recursive set of its axioms